Skip to Content

 The Banff Gondola is quite the operation.
 Photo Credit: bornin54 on Deposit Photos

-A trip up the Banff Gondola is about eight minutes each way, just enough time to enjoy the beautiful scenery without your legs going stiff.
+A trip up the Banff Gondola is about eight minutes each way, just enough time to enjoy the beautiful scenery and have fun the whole ride up.
 The scenery changes dramatically throughout the seasons, more than enough reason to make a return trip (or two!) especially to see the trees change during the Fall season in Banff.

 Moving at around 4 meters (13 feet) per second, the cable car ride is super smooth, transporting around 650 passengers each way every hour.